vibinmichael18-qq/CAN-based-automotive-dashboard/README.md

 ## 🧩 Challenges & Learnings

-- **CAN Communication Setup:** Overcame message configuration and synchronization issues by properly configuring the CAN module and verifying transmission/reception.
+- **CAN Communication Setup:** Overcame message configuration and synchronization issues by properly configuring the CAN module and verifying transmission/reception across multiple parameter types.
-- **Real-Time Data Display:** Achieved efficient data processing by decoding CAN messages correctly and updating the LCD with minimal delay.
+- **Real-Time Data Display:** Achieved efficient data processing by decoding CAN messages for RPM, speed, indicator, gear, and hazard status, and updating the LCD with minimal delay.
+- **Multi-Parameter Synchronization:** Managed simultaneous updates of multiple independent parameters (RPM, speed, indicator, gear, hazard) without display flicker or data mismatch.
 - **Bootloader Programming:** Configured the serial interface correctly to enable firmware uploads via Tiny Bootloader without an external programmer.
 - **Multi-Peripheral Integration:** Strengthened understanding of embedded C, CAN protocol, and microcontroller architecture by reliably integrating the CAN module, LCD, and UART together.